Chapter 33:

 “You can fly?”
 Avelina ducked under the upraised wing to back down the steps, “You’re delusional!
 What are you doing!?”

 A burst of wind from the first flap fluttered her uniform.
-She continued to back away slowly.
-Stretched flesh like leather pushed air.
+She continued to back away toward the elevator.
+Stretched flesh pused like leather.
 Back muscles tensed.
 Wings flapped faster.
 Clawed feet lifted from the platform.
 The yellow dragon ascended.
-Flapping wings blocked the moon as his wingspan stretched.

 The yellow dragon shifted forward and glided down.

 Darius recognized an attack from above.
-The watery membrane of his bubble thickened as water condensed in front of him.
+The watery membrane of his bubble thickened as Zenobia condensed in front of him.

-A yellow-golden blur burst through the barrier.
+A yellow-golden blur burst through her barrier.
 A left hook caught Darius by the chin.
 He flew upwards with the mop firmly clenched in his lower right hand.

 Water flowed to stabilize him.
 Too late.

-The yellow dragon shifted upwards to match his ascent.
-A series of controlled punches to his ribs launched him further upwards.
+The yellow dragon shifted to match his ascent.
+A series of controlled punches to his ribs launched Darius further.
 He struggled to keep the mop and the bag in his grasp.

 “Losing control already?
 Tsk, another loser with artifacts.”

 The warehouse loomed below.
+Helicopters circled in the distance.
 The yellow dragon flapped his wings between punches.
-Darius continued to soar until it looked like he was being beaten to death in front of the clouds.
+Darius soared until he was beaten before the clouds.
 The leather satchel dropped into the care of Zenobia’s coils.
-As the upward momentum faded, Darius swung the mop to release a high-pressure razor arc.
+As upward momentum faded, Darius swung the mop to release a high-pressure razor arc.

 The yellow dragon glided behind it, “Do you forecast all your attacks?”

 Darius struggled to arch his back for a mid-air turn.
-Interlocked fists slammed his face half-way through the motion so that his muzzle smacked together.
-Within that instant, he descended at free fall velocity.
-Coils of ocean caught his back repeatedly to slow his fall.
+Interlocked fists slammed his face.
+His muzzle smacked together as he descended in free fall.
+Coils of ocean caught his back repeatedly to slow him.

-The warehouse roof broke under his back.
+The warehouse roof broke.
 Sheets of metal crashed into his truck bed.
 Several feet of ocean water coalesced over the cement floor.
 Darius splashed into it with a crack.
-Both his hip, then his skull, broke against the cement floor.
-Blood flowed into salty ocean that dispersed from the body, but Darius kept a death grip on the mop.
+Both his hip, then his skull, split against the cement floor.
+Blood flowed into salty ocean dispersing from underneath him, but Darius kept a death grip on the mop.

 Grabby’s body bounced in the tide.
 He wedged himself against a support beam as he tried to cut duct tape with a sliced brake disc, “Gaaah!
 Fidglesticks!”

-Bones groaned, even crackled as Darius forced himself to stand.
+Bones groaned, crackled as Darius forced himself to stand.
 Blood shot eyes strained through a red haze.
-He felt pleading whispers into his heart along with the sting of salt on broken scales.
+He felt pleading whispers into his heart.
+Salt stung broken scales.

 Blood ran out his jaw, “There’s no point in running Zenobia.
+I'll distract him.
 I want you to leave me behind.”

-He raised the mop.
-A geyser of water shot for the yellow dragon, who was circling downward.
-It never touched him.
+Darius raised the mop.
+A geyser of water shot out but never touched its target.

-Wings spread as he arced his flight to glide to the warehouse.
-They folded when he further collapsed the warehouse ceiling with a kick.
+The yellow dragon arced his flight to glide on the roof.
+They folded when he collapsed the warehouse ceiling with a kick.
 Then he jumped inside.
 Claws splashed against the wet cement.

 Grabby continued to jump frantically, “Sir!
 I wasn’t expecting a visit.
 This criminal stole items I was curing for your birthday surprise!
 Now, I’m going to be tied to his crimes.”